lgatto/rbioc-proteomics/rbioc-proteomics.md

 > Have a look at the `?quantify` documentation file and review the
 > above by walking through the example.

-## Importing third-party quantitative data
+## Importing third-party quantitation data

 The PSI `mzTab` file format is aimed at providing a simpler (than XML formats) and more accessible file format to the wider community.
 It is